KZ Okpala: Miami Heat (2019–2022)

 Okpala was drafted by the Phoenix Suns with the 32nd overall pick in the 2019 NBA draft but was soon after traded to the Miami Heat.
 On July 7, 2019, Miami Heat announced that they had signed Okpala.
 He played in two of the Heat's first four games, but missed 19 games due to an Achilles strain.
 In December 2019, Okpala was assigned to the Heat's G League affiliate, the Sioux Falls Skyforce.
 He averaged 11.7 points, 7 rebounds, 2 assists, 1.4 steals and 1.1 blocks per game in 20 appearances with the Skyforce.

 On August 1, 2021, Okpala joined the Heat for the NBA Summer League.

 On February 9, 2022, Okpala was traded to the Oklahoma City Thunder for draft considerations.
 He was waived two days later.

 Sacramento Kings (2022–2023)

 On September 14, 2022, Okpala signed with the Sacramento Kings.
 On February 25, 2023, Okpala was waived.

+National team career

+Okpala played for the Nigerian national basketball team at the 2020 Summer Olympics.